 This town is best enjoyed during the day for photos followed by dinner and, if visiting on a Monday, a kick-ass open mic night at the honky-tonk Pappy & Harriet’s which serves up a great spread focused on open flame bbq.
 Arrive early to get a table near the stage when the singers begin at 7 or have a bite outside and enjoy the show in standing room area.

 As for accommodations, the best options are at nearby ranches or finding a funky airstream or RV to crash in on the cold desert nights.

-After a cool night in the RV, I rose to watch sunrise over show itself and warm the desert soil then we made our way to Joshua Tree – the town – for a yummy breakfast and juice at Cali Greens Cafe, bought a few hiking provisions at Joshua Tree Health Foods then entered into Joshua Tree National Park.
+After a cool night in the RV, I woke-up to watch the sunrise warm the desert soil; then I made my way to Joshua Tree – the town – for a yummy breakfast and juice at Cali Greens Cafe, bought a few hiking provisions at Joshua Tree Health Foods then entered into Joshua Tree National Park.

 This near 800,000-acre park is where two distinct desert ecosystems, the Mojave Desert and the Colorado Desert, come together.
 It is here that a fascinating variety of plants and animals call home amongst the wind and torrential rains sculpted boulders and valleys.

 Throughout the park we viewed jackrabbits racing about, saw countless Joshua Trees (for which the park is named) and massive piles of boulders.